digitarald/digitarald-fancyupload/meta.md

 #### Swiff.Uploader Method: start

 Starts the upload process.
+Also available in `Swiff.Uploader.File`.

 #### Swiff.Uploader Method: stop

 Stops all running files.
+Also available in `Swiff.Uploader.File`.

 #### Swiff.Uploader Method: remove

 Remove all files from the list.
+Also available in `Swiff.Uploader.File`.

 #### Swiff.Uploader Method: reposition